-- I will draw some objects for this tutorial in perspective viewports such as box and circle you can take any object and you can draw it in any viewport according to you.
-Now I will make perspective viewport in full-screen mode by pressing the Alt+W button on the keyboard.
+- I will draw some objects for this tutorial in perspective viewports such as box and circle; you can take any object and draw it in any viewport.
+Now I will make a perspective viewport in full-screen mode by pressing the Alt+W button on the keyboard.

 - Now I will go to the common panel.

-- Click on create a tab of common panel.
+- Click on create a tab of the common panel.

-- Click on the standard primitive option of common panel.
+- Click on the standard primitive option of the common panel.

-- Take Box command by clicking on Box tab of common panel.
+- Take the Box command by clicking on the Box tab of the common panel.

-- Now again I will go to common panel.
+- Now again, I will go to the common panel.